fdietz/team_dashboard/README.markdown

 ### Graph Widget
 The graph widget shows a time series line graph (using rickshaw.js internally).
 Use it to show number of visits on your web page or number of currently online users and follow-up on trends.

+It currently only supports a Demo data source and [Graphite](http://graphite.wikidot.com/).

 #### Configuration
 <table>
   <tr>